Advising FAQs for current students

 What will my advisor expect from me?

 Students are responsible for fulfilling all the requirements of the curriculum in which they are enrolled, so be prepared when you go to your advising appointments!
-Click right here to find out how you can be a responsible advisee and get the most out of your advising sessions.
+Find out how you can be a responsible advisee and get the most out of your advising sessions.

 What are flags/holds?
 Why do I have a hold and what do I do about it?